Which city is cheaper, Vienna or Helsinki?

 You'll find plenty of kid-friendly things to do in Vienna.
 Families enjoy taking carriage rides or dressing up in costumes at Schönbrunn Palace.
 The city also has children's museums, parks, and playgrounds where you can let little legs run around.

-Helsinki makes for a fun place to visit for a couple.
+Couples visit Helsinki frequently as it offers plenty of romantic activities.
 The city's many parks offer the perfect setting for a picnic or a walk.
 There are also botanical gardens, evening boat rides, and saunas that will help you enjoy a romantic trip away.

-Helsinki and Vienna are both good destinations for backpackers.
+Helsinki and Vienna are both notable destinations for backpackers.

-Vienna is popular with backpackers and budget travelers.
+Plenty of backpackers visit Vienna.
 The city flies under the radar for many backpackers, but those who visit will be rewarded with beautiful buildings, charming cafes, and fun hostels.

-Vienna is a very popular place to visit for students.
+Vienna is a very popular city for students.
 The city is a popular destination for international students who are interested in art, architecture, and music.

-Visitors in Vienna can get around quickly with the extensive public transit system.
+With a huge network, the transit system in Vienna can get you around easily.
 The system includes buses, trains, trams and underground lines.

 It's very easy to get around on foot in Vienna.
 The city center is particularly walkable with pedestrian areas and low traffic zones.